Are you looking for a destination that combines the serene beauty of island life with the modern convenience of city living?

 Some of the most famous kitesurfers in the world are training here for upcoming championships.
 You’ll find specialized surfers hostels that will arrange your lesson, no matter if you are a beginner or an intermediate surfer.

-The months between November and March are the best for kitesurfing in Sal as the winds are increasing.
+The months between November and March are the best for kitesurfing in Sal as the winds increase.

 Even if you’re not into water sports, I recommend visiting “Kite Beach” for its laid-back vibe and watching the artistic kite moves.

 Sal is also the perfect place to take your first sailing lessons.
-Several operators are offering their services in Santa Maria, in the south of Sal, and the main tourist hub. – Check activities in Sal
+Several operators offer services in Santa Maria, south of Sal, and the central tourist hub. – Check activities in Sal

 Best Places To Stay in Santa María, Sal for Water Sports